 As Super Bowl LVI approaches and the regular season winds down, the Baltimore Ravens are among the favorites to win an NFL title this season.

-Hopefully, before the beginning of the 2021 NFL season.
-As is often the case with states launching sports betting, Maryland is aiming to debut online sports betting apps in Maryland prior to Week 1.
+Hopefully, before the end of the 2021-2022 NFL season.
+As is often the case with states launching sports betting, Maryland has been aiming to debut online sports betting apps in Maryland prior to Week 1.
 As football season is the most feverish time of the year for sports betting, this tactic is a common way to allow new sports betting markets to storm out of the gates at a gallop.
-However, it’s not certain that lawmakers, regulators, and sportsbook apps will make that date.
+However, lawmakers and regulators simply won’t be able to make that date.
 A launch before the end of 2021, though, is a reasonable expectation.

 Maryland is well into the process of bringing sports betting to life inside state lines.
 So, here are all the milestones that lawmakers and regulators have passed or will pass on the road to launch.

 Nearly all of them.
 Because Maryland’s sports betting law allows the Maryland Lottery and Gaming Control Agency to authorize up to 60 sports betting licenses, it’s hard to believe that any of the major sports betting sites won’t make an appearance in Maryland.
 So, here is the outlook the big sports betting brands that could debut in 2021.